-With the passing of film and TV legend James Garner, so I thought I’d take a look at one of his TV films called “Barbarians at the Gate.”
+At the time of the passing of film and TV legend James Garner, I thought I’d take a look at one of his TV films called “Barbarians at the Gate.”
 It is an HBO movie, but it actually has better acting and writing than you’ll find in many Hollywood efforts.
-“Barbarians at the Gate” shows the greed on Wall Street that blossomed in the 1980s and has only become worse today.
+The effort was among the vanguard of non-studio productions that would blossom in the following years.
+“Barbarians at the Gate” shows the greed on Wall Street that swelled in the 1980s and has only become worse today.
 Best yet, “Barbarians at the Gate” is a treat to watch from the first scene to the last.
 It’s not easy to find, but it’s out there.
 If you haven’t seen it, make the effort – it’s well worth it.

 ‘Barbarians at the Gate’